 CPA UK in partnership with CPA Kenya organised a training workshop for parliamentary staff and new members of the National Assembly of Kenya in Mombasa, Kenya.

 Based on priority areas identified by CPA Kenya and the National Assembly of Kenya in discussions with CPA UK and designed to benefit parliamentary staff and new Members, the programme focused on themes like parliamentary practice and procedures, committee inquires, drafting reports, budget scrutiny, communication skills and fostering good relationship with parliamentary colleagues.
 The staff training was organised on 4 and 5 October, and the new Members’ workshop was organised on 5 and 6 Oct 2018.
 Around 50 clerks and members of parliament attended the training.
 The UK delegation included Lord Steel, Baroness Armstrong, Katy Stout and two CPA UK staff.
 The full report is available here.

 Africa-UK Public Accounts Committee Workshop 2018, Nairobi, 29 August - 1 September 2018

-CPA UK organised an Africa- UK Public Accounts Committee workshop in Nairobi between 29 August and 1 September.
-The workshop aimed to enable Public Accounts Committees to fulfil their remit to scrutinise the value for money of public spending, to hold their governments to account for the delivery of public services, and to strengthen regional collaboration and seek opportunities for coordination.
-The workshop also provided an opportunity for 45 participants from 11 African countries to develop their technical skills and improve capacity through interactive exercises and knowledge and experience sharing.
-Around 45 delegates participated from 11 African countries.
+CPA UK's Africa-UK Public Accounts Committee (PAC) workshop in Nairobi aimed to enable PACs to fulfil their remit to scrutinise the value for money of public spending, hold their governments to account for the delivery of public services, and strengthen regional collaboration and seek opportunities for coordination.
+The workshop also provided an opportunity for 45 participants from 11 African countries to develop their technical skills and improve capacity through interactive exercises and sharing knowledge and experience.

 CPA UK Modern Slavery Project explores opportunities with Kenya Parliament, Nairobi, 27 - 28 August 2018